-The characters \ and ? are allowed.
-For example, enter \\drivers\Stormshield Endpoint

-Security Agent\es\.sys to include Stormshield drivers.
+The characters and ? are allowed.
+For example, enter \drivers\Stormshield Endpoint Security Agent\es.sys to include Stormshield drivers.
 Full paths beginning with a letter (i.e., E:\Data\Backup) are not supported if the Volume type is remote or removable.

-Stormshield highly recommends using the EsaRoots path roots provided in SES Evolution instead of drive letters (i.e., C:\...), as these letters may vary from one workstation to another.

-- b.
-You can also specify an alternate data stream.
+Stormshield highly recommends using the EsaRoots path roots provided in SES - Stormshield highly recommends using the EsaRoots path roots provided in SES Evolution instead of drive letters (i.e., C:\...), as these letters may vary from one workstation to another. - You can also specify an alternate data stream.
 A file's ADS contains metadata and makes it possible to find out the origin of the file.
 For further information, refer to Microsoft Windows documentation. - c.
 Click on Add. - d.
 Enter other paths in the blue field if necessary, then click on Add. - e.
 Click on OK to confirm the list of paths.